 After a formal complaint is filed, the case becomes a matter of public record.
 Subsequent pleadings are public, and any formal hearing before the master, and the hearing under MCR 9.216 before the Commission, are conducted in open, public forums.
 Materials filed with and proceedings before the commission prior to the issuance of a formal complaint remain confidential unless offered into evidence at a formal hearing.

-HOW CAN I COMMUNICATE WITH THE COMMISSION, INCLUDING SUPPLEMENTING MY REQUEST FOR INVESTIGATION?
+HOW CAN I COMMUNICATE WITH THE COMMISSION STAFF, INCLUDING SUPPLEMENTING MY REQUEST FOR INVESTIGATION?

 Supplemental information regarding a pending Request for Investigation should concern the same individual(s) identified in the original Request for Investigation, and will be accepted while a grievance is pending.
 Allegations against different judicial officers, even if they arise from the same underlying litigation, should be the subject of a new Request for Investigation.
 A grievant may wish to call in advance and advise the assigned staff attorney that supplemental material is forthcoming.
 It should be submitted to the Commission in writing, refer to the Request for Investigation number assigned to the file, and contain a statement that an investigation is currently pending before the Commission.
 Supplemental information will not be accepted via e-mail, and will not be utilized to re-open closed grievances.